Imoeka1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to display six lines
+script that wrires into the file